 Payers in Italy use “reference pricing” to contain pharmaceutical costs, creating a competitive situation that forces manufacturers to price their products the same as cheaper alternatives.
 This “therapeutic reference price” is the maximum the Italian National Healthcare Service will pay for a drug.

 Through “international reference pricing,” prices in Italy are compared to those in the rest of the region for the same product.
-The transparent nature of pharmaceutical pricing in the EU means all of the other countries know if you gave somebody else a good deal!
-So in launching a new product, as in life, timing is everything.
+The transparent nature of pharmaceutical pricing in the EU means all the other countries know if you gave somebody else a good deal!
+So, in launching a new product, as in life, timing is everything.

 GLOBALHealthPR can help you develop and communicate a global launch sequence strategy to maximise the price for your new product among interdependent markets such as the EU.

 Implications for Industry

 A market access strategy for Italy requires an understanding of the international implications as well as the variables unique to each of the country’s 21 regions.
 Risk-sharing is the new norm.
 Telling your value story early and often will smooth the pathway for access and maximum reimbursement for your product.
 The GLOBALHealthPR team has years of experience in Italy and EU markets.
 Working with your team and key stakeholders, we can help you build a compelling launch communications and marketing plan to create optimal conditions for brand success in this important European market.